Kesmail03/Khaled-webdev-labs/reflection.md

 ### Bootstrap

 For Lab 6 I used the videos.
 I found them very useful.
 I don't think there was anything I wished to be explained better.
 I don't think there were any other exercises that would've helped me.

+### Javascript

+For Lab 7 I used the videos to complete it.
+I completed this lab before homework 3 but I forgot to commit it.
+The exercises were very helpful especially for the homework.
+I don't think there was anything I wished to be explained better.
+I don't think there were any other exercises that would've helped me.